ongr-io/RouterBundle/README.md

 At `_controller` you define controller and action for every document type.
 `_route` is a name of this route and it can be used at path generation.

-`urlAnalyzer` at `ongr_elasticsearch` configuration defines how all url fields are analyzed by elasticsearch.
+`urlAnalyzer` at `ongr_elasticsearch` configuration defines how all url fields are analyzed by Elasticsearch.
-Check [Elasticsearch bundle mappings docs](https://github.com/ongr-io/ElasticsearchBundle/blob/readme/mapping.md) for more information about the configuration.
+Check [Elasticsearch bundle mappings docs](https://github.com/ongr-io/ElasticsearchBundle/blob/master/Resources/doc/mapping.md) for more information about the configuration.

 #### Step 3: Create a Product document